andrivet/ADVi3pp/.github/issue_template.md

 Thank you for submitting your feedback to the ADVi3++ project.

-Please be sure to review the checklists below before submitting and use one of the templates.
+Please be sure to review our [code of conduct](code_of_conduct.md) and the checklists below before submitting and use one of the templates.

 **It is mandatory**.
 If you do not comply with these rules, I will **delete** your issue.

 - [ ] This issue is **NOT** about support.
-This is not the right place for support (there is an [ADVI3++ Facebook page](https://www.facebook.com/advi3pp/) for that)
+This is not the right place for support.
+There is an [ADVI3++ Facebook page](https://www.facebook.com/advi3pp/) where you can ask questions.
+I do provide support but only for supporters on the project on Patreon (www.patreon.com/andrivet).

 ------------------------------------------------------------
 ### Feature Request